TheOnliestMattastic/TheOnliestMattastic.github.io/README.md

 # TheOnliestMattastic.github.io
-**CompTIA A+ certifited** IT enthusiast with hands-on experience in system administration, troubleshooting, and technical support across Linux and Windows environments.
+**CompTIA A+ certified** IT enthusiast with hands-on experience in system administration, troubleshooting, and technical support across Linux and Windows environments.
 Skilled in hardware assembly, Bash scripting, and customer-focused problem resolution.
 Known for creative problem-solving and self-driven learning, with proven ability to optimize systems and support diverse users.

 ## Projects

 ### Bash Scripts
-Automated system backups, cleanups, and file sychronization using cron, rclone, and Syncthing
+Automated system backups, cleanups, and file synchronization using cron, rclone, and Syncthing
 - Saved about three hours of manual effort every week
 - Improves system reliability